 International migration; gender and migration; new immigrant destinations; emigration from Central Asia and the Caucasus

 I joined the Sociology faculty at USU in August 2012, after completing my Ph.D. at the University of Texas, Austin.
 I came somewhat late to the wonderful world of sociology.
 I have a bachelor’s degree in International Relations, and a master’s degree in Russian Studies, and worked for three years as an event planner and editor at the Woodrow Wilson International Center for Scholars in Washington, DC.
 During that time, I became intrigued by the issue of migration in the former Soviet Union.
 A huge region of the world, undergoing tremendous social change, and experiencing massive international migration for the first time in recent history – what might the consequences of this explosion of migration be, for the migrants themselves, and for the development of the Soviet successor states?

 Although my research interests have developed over the years, questions of migration remain central.
 I still love doing research in and about the former Soviet Union.
 I’ve studied four different languages of the region (Russian, Georgian, Tajik, and Uzbek), and I find that the region’s dramatic social and institutional change provide a productive but underutilized field for sociological research.
-In particular, I’ve become interested in the ways that both cultural institutions (like gender norms) and formal institutions (like healthcare systems and visa policies) influence both the process of migration and its consequences for society.
+In particular, I’ve become interested in the ways that both cultural institutions (like gender norms) and formal institutions (like visa policies) influence both the process of migration and its consequences for society.
 I’m starting to apply ideas from my FSU research to issues of migration to the United States as well.
 After all, Utah is also a place that has recently experienced historically unprecedented levels of international immigration, and is experimenting with institutional change in order to deal with this new reality.